chrultrabook/docs/docs/faq.md

 * No. One license per device.

 **I want to buy a Chromebook to run Windows or Linux or macOS -- which should I buy?**
-* Buying any Chromebook with the intention of running macOS, Windows or Linux is not a great idea.s -- DO NOT EXPECT EVERYTHING TO WORK OUT OF THE BOX.
+* Buying any Chromebook with the intention of running macOS, Windows or Linux is not a great idea. -- DO NOT EXPECT EVERYTHING TO WORK OUT OF THE BOX.
 Older models may fair better compatibility wise, but there are still lots of caveats, and it's not recommended to buy a Chromebook as a cheap Linux device.

 **How can I get audio working under Linux?**
 * Please see [here](https://github.com/WeirdTreeThing/chromebook-linux-audio)